U.S. airlines back Biden plan to mandate masks for passengers | Business

 U.S. airlines back Biden plan to mandate masks for passengers

-A group representing major U.S. airlines on Thursday backed President-elect Joe Biden's plan to mandate facial coverings for all air passengers, but asked him to give them flexibility in enforcing it.
-Airlines for America, which represents American Airlines Co , Delta Air Lines, United Airlines and others, asked Biden in a letter seen by Reuters to "allow air carriers to maintain their existing policies and practices which are aimed at de-escalating conflict in-flight and allowing the aircraft to continue while providing a consequential enforcement backstop on the ground."
+A group representing major U.S. airlines on Thursday backed President-elect Joe Biden's plan to mandate face coverings for all air passengers, but asked him to give them flexibility in enforcing it.
+Airlines for America - which represents American Airlines Co , Delta Air Lines, United Airlines and others - asked Biden in a letter seen by Reuters to "allow air carriers to maintain their existing policies and practices which are aimed at de-escalating conflict in-flight and allowing the aircraft to continue while providing a consequential enforcement backstop on the ground."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)